Egypt–Greece–Saudi Arabia 2030 FIFA World Cup bid

-The Egypt–Greece–Saudi Arabia 2030 FIFA World Cup bid is a joint bid to host the 2030 FIFA World Cup by Egypt, Greece, and Saudi Arabia.
-Saudi Arabia is expected to lead the effort.
-If successful, it would be the first FIFA World Cup hosted in countries that are part of three different football federations (AFC, CAF and UEFA) on three continents: Asia, Africa and Europe.
+The Egypt–Greece–Saudi Arabia 2030 FIFA World Cup bid was a joint bid to host the 2030 FIFA World Cup by Egypt, Greece, and Saudi Arabia.
+Saudi Arabia was expected to lead the effort.
+Had it been successful, it would have been the first FIFA World Cup, men's or women's, to be hosted in countries that are part of three different football federations (AFC, CAF and UEFA) on three continents: Asia, Africa and Europe.
+As well as the first men's tournament to be held in more than one continental confederation.